-Montague is the author of numerous collections of poetry, including A Drunken Sailor (2004), Time in Armagh (1993), The Dead Kingdom (1984), The Rough Field (1972), and Poisoned Lands (1961).
-Wake Forest University Press published his Collected Poems in 1995.
-Montague has also translated the work of several French poets, including Guillevic’s 1961 volume Carnac (2000), Claude Esteban’s 1972 volume Sur La Dernière Lande, as A Smile Between the Stones (2004), and, with co-translator Evelyn Robson, November: A Choice of Translations from Andre Frenaud (1972).
+Montague is the author of numerous collections of poetry, including A Drunken Sailor (2004), Collected Poems (1995), Time in Armagh (1993), The Dead Kingdom (1984), The Rough Field (1972), and Poisoned Lands (1961).
+Montague also translated the work of several French poets, including Eugène Guillevic’s 1961 volume Carnac (2000), Claude Esteban’s 1972 volume Sur La Dernière Lande, as A Smile Between the Stones (2004), and, with cotranslator Evelyn Robson, November: A Choice of Translations from Andre Frenaud (1972).
 Montague edited the anthologies Bitter Harvest: An Anthology of Contemporary Irish Verse (1989) and the Faber Book of Irish Verse (1974).

 Montague is also the author of the story collections Berkeley’s Telephone and Other Fictions (2000), An Occasion of Sin (1992) and Death of a Chieftain (1964), as well as the novella The Lost Notebook (1987), the essay collection The Figure in the Cave (1989), and the memoirs Company (2001) and Born in Brooklyn (1991).

-Montague has taught at the University of Albany-SUNY, where he was chosen as the first Ireland Chair of Poetry, and at University College-Cork.
-He shares his time between homes in Cork and Nice until his death in 2016.
+Montague taught at the University of Albany-SUNY and at University College-Cork.
+He split his time between Cork and Nice until his death in 2016.